Bhupesh-V/til/meta/creative-writing.md

    - Make good on all the build-up of plot and characters.
    - Should flow naturally, should give readers everything they were promised and more.

+**Viewpoints**

+1. Omniscient
+   1. Present Narrative
+   2. True Omniscient
+   3. Limited (narrator foollows one person at a time.)
+2. 1st Person (Memoir)
+   1. Epistolary (story told via letters, diary entries, emails etc.)
+   2. Flashback (retrospective)
+   3. Cinematic (observational, more focus on environment)
+3. 2nd Person (mostly seen in self-help books)

+### Characters

+How to make people emotionally invested in a character.

+1. Establish empathy
+   - Show they are like us.
+   - Make them nice.
+   - Show people liking them.
+2. Establish routing interest
+   - Show character motivations.
+   - What do they want & what can't they have it.
+   - Personal connection of character with the plot.
+3. Establish the pogress.
+   - Show the flaw.
+   - Set-up the journey.

 ## Formats

 ### Short Stories